A Survey of Reinforcement Learning for Large Reasoning Models: Foundational Problems

 RL training for large models has primarily evolved from the PPO~\citep{schulman2017proximal} series, maintaining stability through a variety of engineering techniques~\citep{shengyi2022the37implementation} such as trimming, baseline correction, normalization, and KL regularization.
 In the context of RL for LLM reasoning, DeepSeek-Math and DeepSeek-R1 introduce critic-free GRPO~\citep{shao2024deepseekmath}, which simplifies the training process by reducing complexity.
 Despite these advances, challenges related to training stability and efficiency persist, motivating a range of new methods, including dynamic sampling, various importance sampling ratios, and multi-level normalization.

 A more widely adopted technique to boost exploration is to use decoupled PPO clipping (``Clip-Higher''), where the upper clipping bound is set higher than the lower one (e.g., $\epsilon_{\text{low}}=0.2, \epsilon_{\text{high}}=0.28$) to allow the probabilities of unlikely but potentially useful tokens to increase more freely \citep{yu2025dapo, liu2025prorl, an2025polaris}.
-Archer~\citep{wang2025stabilizing} proposes a dual-clipping mechanism for tokens with different entropy levels and Archer2.0~\citep{Archer2.0} further uses asymmetric dual-clipping for tokens with opposite advantage values.
+Archer~\citep{wang2025stabilizing} proposes a dual-clipping mechanism for tokens with different entropy levels and ASPO~\citep{ASPO} further uses asymmetric importance sampling for tokens with opposite advantage values.